OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2005.md

 ## Political Power Structures

 - **9/11** was planned by dual factions: **Israeli** operatives and **U.S. neocons**, each intending to deceive the other.
-- Original 9/11 plan centered on symbolic destruction (e.g., **WTC**); secondary plans were modified via deception and double-crossing.

 ---

-## End of Session